microsoft/TypeScript/doc/spec.md

 };
 ```

-The numeric index signature reflects a “reverse mapping” that is automatically generated in every enum object, as described in section [9.4](#9.4).
+The numeric index signature reflects a "reverse mapping" that is automatically generated in every enum object, as described in section [9.4](#9.4).
 The reverse mapping provides a convenient way to obtain the string representation of an enum value.
 For example

 ```TypeScript
 var c = Color.Red;